jupyterhealth/jupyterhealth-client/README.md

 client = JupyterHealthClient()
 ```

-For more information, see [examples](https://jupyterhealth.org/software-documentation/)
+For more information on the client API, see [the docs](https://jupyterhealth-client.readthedocs.io/).